Asbestos on Patrol Boats

 Help for Veterans Exposed to Asbestos on Patrol Boats

 The extensive use of asbestos on patrol boats and other Navy ships put many service members at risk of mesothelioma.
-That’s why the VA offers a wide range of benefits for veterans whose mesothelioma is connected to their military service.
+That’s why the VA offers many benefits for veterans whose mesothelioma is connected to their military service.

 If you served in the U.S. military and have mesothelioma, our VA-accredited representative can explain the benefits you’re eligible for as well as your treatment options.
 See if you can file for VA benefits today.